California Speeding-Related Accident Attorneys

 The higher a vehicle’s speed, the more force it will generate when it collides with another object.
 Forces generated in a collision must have somewhere to go.
 Passenger vehicles are designed to absorb as much energy as possible, but no system can entirely divert all forces away from passengers.
 The higher the collision force, the more serious a victim’s injuries are likely to be.

 You might think that the cost of speeding is simply a ticket to be paid.
-But speeding causes many different types of financial losses.
-Insurance companies must pay for property damage.
+However, speeding can lead to many different types of financial losses.
+Insurance companies may need to cover property damage.
 This damage refers to body damage to the vehicles involved in the crash and damage to the road or highway infrastructure (such as signs or guardrails).

 Many drivers give in to the temptation to speed.
 Maybe traffic is heavy, or they have places to be, or they are running late.
-There are many excuses, But what these drivers don’t think about are the many legal consequences of driving faster than is safe for the road conditions surrounding you:
+While these may seem like understandable reasons, speeding can carry serious legal consequences, as it increases the risk of accidents and violations under traffic laws.

 Speeders can be charged with crimes.
 Reckless driving is a misdemeanor offense, but it is still a crime.
 If a speeding driver kills a victim through their negligence, that driver can be charged with homicide.
 Manslaughter charges are often filed against drivers who kill a victim through their inattention or poor choices.

-Drivers who speed can also face administrative sanctions against their driver’s license.
+Drivers who exceed the posted speed limits may also face administrative sanctions against their driver’s license.
 You might have points assessed.
 Your license could be suspended or revoked entirely.
 You might have to appear at an administrative hearing at the DMV and plead your case to a driver safety hearing officer.

 If this officer rules against you, you might have to appeal your case to a local or appellate court.
 All of this takes time and money.
 It can also prevent you from driving lawfully.

-Any time a negligent driver causes another person to be injured, the victim has the right to sue the driver in a civil court.
-The victim is entitled to compensation for all the losses that the driver caused through his or her negligence.
-This amount includes compensation for medical bills, lost wages, property damage, and other losses that can be easily valued with receipts.
+Any time a negligent driver causes another person to be injured, the victim may have the right to file a civil claim.
+Such claims can include compensation for medical bills, lost wages, property damage, and other losses that can be easily valued with receipts.
 It also includes compensation for the victim’s intangible losses.

 Car Accident